Cookies on this website

 We believe in working with patients to develop better care solutions for all.

-Professor Rees has led and delivered a James Lind Alliance Priority Setting Partnership to identify the national Top Ten Research Priorities in 'Surgery for Common Shoulder Problems', which involved both patients and clinicians working together.
+Professor Rees led and delivered a James Lind Alliance Priority Setting Partnership to identify the national Top Ten Research Priorities in 'Surgery for Common Shoulder Problems', which involved both patients and clinicians working together.
 Read it here.

 Related research themes